 Why a hitop campervan suits New Zealand so well

 New Zealand rewards flexibility.
-One day you are winding through a small coastal town, the next you are parked beside a lake, and later you are navigating a city street to restock groceries.
-A large motorhome can feel excessive for that kind of trip, while a basic car and tent setup can wear thin quickly once the weather turns.
+One day, you are winding through a small coastal town, and the next, you are parked beside a lake.
+Later, you are navigating a city street to restock groceries.
+A large motorhome can feel excessive for that kind of trip.
+Meanwhile, a basic car-and-tent setup can wear thin quickly once the weather turns.

-A hitop campervan gives you more comfort without becoming cumbersome.
-The extra roof height means you can stand, change clothes, cook more easily, and move around without feeling folded in half.
-At the same time, it is still far more manageable than a full-size motorhome on narrower roads, in ferry queues, and in everyday parking situations.
+A hitop campervan offers greater comfort without being cumbersome.
+The extra roof height means you can stand, change clothes, cook more easily, and move around without feeling cramped.
+At the same time, it is far more manageable than a full-size motorhome on narrower roads or in ferry queues.
+It is also easier to handle in everyday parking situations.

 That said, not every hitop is set up the same way.
 Some are cleverly designed for proper touring.
 Others look fine in photos but feel cramped or under-equipped in practice.
 The right choice comes down to how you travel.